-Every day, UNT reaches out to the community to create partnerships and offer helpful services, making us the university for North Texas.
-UNT enriches, inspires and helps the communities of the region in many ways.
-A cultural hot spot in Denton — which was named “the best college town in Texas” — UNT is home to world-class performance facilities, esteemed faculty artists and internationally recognized guests.
+UNT enriches, inspires and helps the communities of the North Texas region in many ways.
+A cultural hot spot in Denton — which is named a “Best College Town in Texas” — UNT is home to world-class performance facilities, esteemed faculty artists and internationally recognized guests.
 By blazing the trail as a leader in the arts, UNT has produced renowned alumni such as Grammy-winning singer Norah Jones and National Medal of Arts recipient and sculptor Jesús Moroles.

 From blackout poetry to French opera, UNT presents 1,500 performances, exhibitions and lectures each year.

-Together, UNT and Denton have made this booming college town a musical hotspot.
-The annual Denton Arts & Jazz Festival, highlights UNT's musical excellence.
+Together, UNT and Denton have made this booming college town a musical hot spot.
+The annual Denton Arts & Jazz Festival features the Showcase Stage, which highlights UNT's musical excellence.
 And UNT was the official sponsor for the Oaktopia festival in 2016.

 Celebrated artists, musicians, faculty and students perform and exhibit their work in UNT’s numerous state-of-the-art facilities, sharing their talents with community members from across the North Texas region.